Here's a brief guide

 Planning on fishing the Eagle River?
 View our newly created Google map guide or the original access page and hatch chart for this popular local stream.

-A weekly statewide fishing report is provided during the summer months, and you can always get an up to the minute forecast of weather conditions.
+A weekly statewide fishing report is provided during the summer months.

 Traveling through the area you might enjoy trying some of these personal favorite and mildly offbeat dining spots.